epomatti/cbpq-flutter/README.md

 ## About

-This app is developed without cost and in partnership with CBPQ.

-Made for skydivers, by skydivers ;)
+Made with love.
+For skydivers, by skydivers ;)